lassebaerlandstrand/Snake-TDT4100-Project/README.md

 Ongoing rendering: <br/>
 Initially the game could only handle a 100x100 grid with 20 fps (with flickering).
 This was the naive method of redrawing the whole canvas on each frame, which resulted in poor performance.
 The optimized method bases itself on the previous frame, and only redraws the difference.
 Since there are at max only 4 squares which have changed (1 for snake's head, 2 for snake's body, 1 for apple), we would only redraw at max 4 squares.
-This gives an enormous performance boost, as where we previously drew 10000 squares (in a 100x100 grid), we now only draw max 4 squares.
+This gives an enormous performance boost, as where we previously drew 10000 squares (in a 100x100 grid), we now only draw a maximum of 4 squares.
 The numbers of draw calls can therefore be described as an improvement from O(n<sup>2</sup>) to O(1). <br/><br/>

 Combined, these optimizations enable one to play on a 4000x4000 grid without any performance issues.
 In tests, the initialization process took 3 seconds, and the game ran at over 1000 frames per second.